- These terms

 5.1.
 It is your responsibility to ensure you are content with the materials of the Summerhouse before you accept the order.
 We will give you opportunity to view the materials we use for the Summerhouse at our warehouse before you place your order.
 Please ensure you are happy with the materials before you place the order, as we will not be responsible if you are not happy with the quality of the products and you have not reviewed the materials prior to placing your order.

 5.3.
 The ground screw base is only compatible on some ground types and we are unable to guarantee until tested that the ground is suitable.
 It is your responsibility to ensure that a flat and level base is provided with suitable drainage.
-If the ground is not suitable, it is not our responsibility to fit a suitable base and this can void the warranty.
+If the ground is not suitable, it is not our responsibility to fit a suitable base and this can void the warranty should you not provide a suitable base in all aspects.

 5.4.
 Ground screws will make the building taller.
-It is your responsibility to ensure that any increased height is compliant with any applicable building regulations or planning requirements.
+It is your responsibility to ensure that any increased height is compliant with any applicable building regulations or planning requirements, please enquire beforehand if you have concerns.

-5.5.
-If you have purchased the hand painting service please note that as timber can naturally move, shrink and expand, seepage may become visible on the paint and unpainted areas may appear over time.
+5.6.
+If you have purchased the hand painting service please note that although our timber is of a very high quality, all timber can naturally move, shrink and expand, seepage may become visible from knots on the paint and unpainted areas may appear due to expansion and contraction in the tongue and groove over time.
+All timber is kiln dried and has a small amount of moisture left in the timber, and this movement can be the last signs of drying out and settling.
 This is not a defect in the provision of the services but as a natural consequence of the nature of wood.
+The building may need repainting within the first 6 months due to this.

 5.7.
 Once you receive your Quote and plan, please review for any missing details.
 If these have not been disclosed to us before acceptance of your order, we may not be able to rectify this.
 It is your responsibility to review the Quote and check for any missy details.
 If the details are not included on the plan, they will not be included on the Summerhouse.